 A clean, neat appearance and decent, modest apparel in good repair is required.
-Medical Assistant program students are required to wear Sutter County Career Training Center scrubs, or designated scrubs or appropriate jeans on designated days and tennis shoes or nursing shoes.
-Outerwear such as a lab coat, sweater, etc. is allowed as long as it is solid in color with no graphics and is appropriate with the uniform Hoods on the hoodies are prohibited from being worn on the head and hats are prohibited.
+Hoods on the hoodies are prohibited from being worn on the head and hats are prohibited.
 Coats and jackets are prohibited once you enter the classroom.
-Undershirts that are solid in color with no graphics may be worn to stay warm and cover tattoos.
+Undershirts that are solid in color with no graphics may be worn to stay warm.
 Flip flop shoes are not permitted, and no hats of any kind shall be worn in the classroom.
-All tattoos must be covered.
-One badge will be issued within the first week of enrollment.
-This badge must be worn and visible at all times on-campus and on externship.
-If you lose your badge, please notify your instructor.
 Scented products such as perfumes and tobacco products can cause sniffling, dizziness, headaches, nausea and breathing problems.
 Some reactions, like shortness of breath, are particularly severe for people with preexisting respiratory conditions, such as asthma and chronic obstructive pulmonary disease.
 For that reason, we have adopted a policy that does not allow excessive scents.
 These guidelines are to prepare our students for future employment.
 We reserve the right to refuse admittance to students or visitors who are dressed inappropriately.
 Students who do not adhere to the dress code policy could have their enrollment terminated.